 I am a student of Sociology and Psychology.
-I’ve spent most of my life learning about others, helping people, and helping their families.
-Unfortunately, as life was moving along for me, I never spent the time learning about my own family before many of my elderly family members began dying out.
-To say there was a lot of dysfunction and skeletons in the closet within our family is an understatement.
-Many older family members would not speak about their history because it would dredge up bad memories.
-The cousins simply drifted apart.
+I have spent the greater part of my life learning about others, helping people and helping their families.
+As life progressed for me, I neglected to learn about my family before many of my elderly relatives began dying.
+The fact that there were a lot of dysfunction and skeletons in the closet within our family is an understatement.
+It is common for older family members to avoid discussing their history because it can evoke negative memories.
+The cousins merely drifted apart.

 The internet has allowed me to reconnect with some of my known cousins and with some cousins that I never knew or met.
-Time has faded many of the bad memories to leave a new generation looking at the skeletons with fresh eyes yearning for our past taking the good with the bad.
+Time has faded many of the bad memories to leave a new generation looking at the skeletons with fresh eyes yearning for our past and taking the good with the bad.
 The net has also made it easier to find valid records online about my ancestors.
-This has helped me piece together Lyle Daniel Van Volkenburg’s short life and given me a sense of the man my grandfather was and the hardship he endured.
+This has helped me piece together Lyle Daniel Van Volkenburg‘s short life and given me a sense of the man my grandfather was and the hardship he endured.

-Lyle Daniel Vanvolkenburg died 19 years before I was born.
-I never really became interested in learning about him until around 1997.
+Lyle Daniel Vanvolkenburg passed away 19 years prior to my birth.
+I had no real interest in learning more about him until 1997.
 This was when my first child was conceived.
-I think the idea of having a child made me begin questioning where she and I fit within our family and the world in general.
+The idea of having a child made me question where she and I fit within our family and the world in general.
 The genealogy bug bit me.
 The bug bit me even harder when I recently had my DNA tested.
-This test solidified my scientific biological relationship to Lyle Daniel Van Volkenburg and to the Van Volkenburg family in general.
+It strengthened my biological relationship with Lyle Daniel Van Volkenburg and the Van Volkenburg family in general.

-No one in my immediate family ever spoke about Lyle in front of me.
-I believe it was a case of denial in order not to dredge up bad memories.
-For those, like me, who never met Lyle, it was simply out of sight out of mind.
+Lyle was never discussed in my presence by any member of my immediate family.
+In my opinion, it was a case of denial to avoid generating negative memories.
+For those, like me, who never met Lyle, it was simply out of sight and out of mind.
 Lyle became a point of reference for family members as they moved on with their lives.

-As with any family, there are going to be skeletons in the closet.
-They come in two varieties.
-There are Documented Skeletons and the family lore skeletons that I like to call the Hearsay Skeletons.
-The documented skeletons are simply any written records to be found.
-The Hearsay Skeletons are usually a mix of photos, some documents, some family gossip, and family lore that has been passed down between family members.
-The Hearsay Skeletons typically lead me to the Documented Skeletons and I find the truth to be somewhere in between.
+Like any family, there will be skeletons in the closet.
+Two varieties are available.
+There are documented Skeletons and the family lore skeletons that I like to call the hearsay skeletons.
+The documented skeletons are simply any written records that can be found.
+Hearsay skeletons are usually a mixture of photos, documents, family gossip, and family traditions that have been handed down between family members.
+The Hearsay Skeletons typically lead me to the Documented Skeletons.
+To me, the truth lies somewhere in between.

-Even though I will try to keep the family hearsay to a minimum, I will, however, interject my own speculations in regard to certain things that make sense in a chain of events or things that I question.
-I have found that some of the facts uncovered have left me with more questions about Lyle’s life than the answers given.
-I am always open to re-interpretation and rewrites.
+I will make an effort to keep the family hearsay to a minimum.
+However, I will interject my own speculations regarding certain things that make sense in a chain of events or things that I question.
+I found that some of the facts I discovered left me with more questions about Lyle’s life than the answers I received.
+I am open to re-interpretation and rewrites.

-When I started asking questions and my mother did not know the answers, I went a generation further back and spoke to my great Aunt Thelma Van Volkenburg.
-She was the sister of Lyle Van Volkenburg.
-Aunt Thelma was a bit guarded because of all the family skeletons.
-Even though it may have dredged up many negative emotions for her, she was gracious enough to give me enough information to begin to piece Lyle’s life together.
-Unfortunately, I was busy with my own life and did not take enough time to speak enough with her.
-I had 2 conversations with her about her brother and the family.
-The third time I called her she never answered.
-I then learned Aunt Thelma passed away.
+I began to question my mom about Lyle.
+She did not know much about him.
+I reached back a generation and had a conversation with my great Aunt Thelma Van Volkenburg.
+Lyle Van Volkenburg was her brother.
+Aunt Thelma was a little guarded due to the family skeletons.
+Although it may have caused her a lot of negative emotions, she was kind enough to provide me with enough information to begin to piece Lyle’s life together.
+Unfortunately, I was busy with my own life and didn’t spend enough time talking to her.
+I had two discussions with her about her brother and family.
+The third time I called her, she never answered.
+I then learned Aunt Thelma had passed away.

-What I end up uncovering is that Lyle Daniel Van Volkenburg had an emotionally complicated life and was a War Hero.
+What I did discover is that Lyle Daniel Van Volkenburg had a life that was emotionally complicated and he was a War Hero.
 I do not think the family ever realized this or they would have spoken about him more.
-I know for a fact my mother, his daughter, did not realize this.
+I know for a fact that my mother, his daughter, did not realize this.
 She just knew him as her daddy who went off to the war and was killed.

-Note: This page will be updated as I gather new facts or need to make corrections.
+As I gather new facts or need to make corrections, this page will be updated.
 I also realize there is a lot of information and can be quite boring.
-For me, I like to use the “read aloud” function that is in most modern internet browsers.
-This helps me actually make sure what I write makes sense.
+For me, I like to use the “read aloud” function that is found in most modern internet browsers.
+This helps me make sense of what I write.

 Lyle suffered a lot of setbacks and tragedies in his life, but he never gave up his will to make something of himself.
-He was a smart enterprising young man.
-He had the drive to succeed and become the best he could be.
-He ended up becoming a decorated Flight Officer in the Army Air Force and gave his life for his country.
+He was a smart and ambitious young man.
+He was motivated to achieve success and become the best he could be.
+He was able to become a decorated Flight Officer in the Army Air Force.
+He ultimately sacrificed his life for his country.

 John “Jack” Van Volkenburg

-Lyle’s father Jack Van Volkenburg was an immigrant from Canada.
-Jack was born March 19th, 1889 in the Kennebec Township of Frontenac County, Ontario, Canada to an unwed Mary Hellen Van Volkenburg.
-John was listed as an illegitimate child on his birth registration.
+Lyle’s father, Jack Van Volkenburg, was a Canadian immigrant.
+Jack was born on March 19, 1889 in Kennebec Township, Frontenac County, Ontario, Canada, to an unwed Mary Van Volkenburg.
+John’s birth registration listed him as an illegitimate child.

-Jack and his mother Mary Van Volkenburg lived on the family farm with his grandfather Sylvester Van Volkenburg.
+Jack and his mother, Mary Van Volkenburg, lived on the family farm with her father Sylvester Van Volkenburg.
 Jack had a rough childhood.

-Jack’s mother Mary died on February 27, 1895, when Jack was 7 years old.
-Since Jack was an illegitimate child, he was left in the care of his 66-year-old grandfather Sylvester Van Volkenburg.
+Jack’s mother, Mary, died on February 27, 1895, when Jack was 7 years old.
+Jack’s illegitimate birth left him in the care of his 66-year-old grandfather, Sylvester Van Volkenburg.

 Mildred A. Baker

-Lyle’s mother, Mildred A. Baker, was born on November 4th, 1897 to Daniel Baker and Mary Dean(Dehn) of Potter County, Pennsylvania .
-Mildred’s father, Daniel E. Baker was a respected constable for many years in Potter County.
-He later became the Chief Deputy Sherriff in Roulette.
+Mildred A. Baker, was born on November 4th, 1897 to Daniel E. Baker and Mary Dean(Dehn) of Potter County, Pennsylvania.
+Mildred’s father, Daniel E Baker, was a respected Constable for many years in Austin, Pennsylvania.
+He later became the Chief Deputy Sherriff of Potter County.

-Mildred’s grandfather was the locally well-known Amandan Baker who was a Civil War Soldier and the first to be buried in the Fishing Creek Cemetery in Potter County, PA.
+Mildred’s grandfather was the well-known Potter County, PA pioneer Amandan Baker.
+Amandan was a Civil War Soldier and the first to be buried in the Fishing Creek Cemetery in Potter County, PA.
 Local folklore has it that Amandan Baker haunts the cemetery to this day.
 His ghost has been seen carrying his war boots over his shoulder.

-Mildred’s mother, Mary Dean (Dehn) died on April 17, 1909, when Mildred was 12 years old.
+Mildred’s mother, Mary Dean (Dehn) died on April 17, 1909 at the age of 38.
+Mildred was 12 years old.
 Mary’s biological parents were Mary Tauscher and Michael Dean(Dehn).
-Her father was from Germany.
+Mildred’s father was from Germany.

-Mary was adopted by the prominent Charles and Caroline Tauscher.
+Side Note: Mary Dean was adopted by the prominent Charles and Caroline Tauscher.
 She went by the name “Mate”.
 It is unknown what became of Mary’s biological parents.